thejamesjolly/MealWatcherApp/README.md

-# MealWatcher_Apple
+# MealWatcherApp

-Apple code for a iOS and WatchOS app used to record motion data from watch and smart ring.
+Code for mobile apps (both iOS and Android versions) used to record motion data from watch and smart ring.

 Project created in the lab group of Dr. Adam W. Hoover